waydabber/BetterDisplay/README.md

 ## Fully scalable HiDPI desktop with BetterDisplay

-Some Macs tend to have issues with custom resolutions.
-Apple Silicon Macs notoriously don't allow sub-4K resolution displays to have HiDPI ("Retina") resolutions even though most 1440p display would greatly benefit from having a HiDPI "Retina" mode.
+Some Macs have issues with custom resolutions.
+Apple Silicon Macs notoriously don't allow sub-4K resolution displays to have HiDPI ("Retina") resolutions even though some 1440p display would greatly benefit from having a HiDPI "Retina" mode.
 On other Macs the resolution options for wide displays are too constrained.

 BetterDisplay solves the problem by **unlocking your screens making them fully scalable natively while providing a nice HiDPI resolution slider to freely scale the desktop size**.
 Also available is the option to create a flexible virtual "dummy" displays that support an unprecedented range of Retina resolutions.
 You can then utilize this dummy display as a mirror source for your display achieving any HiDPI resolution or for other purposes.